communitiesuk/epb-auth-server/README.md

 to be set on the API server that connects to the auth server.

 If you are running the server locally it is likely that you will be running it alongside another sinatra or rack application.
-To start the server you'll need to run it on another port.
+The Makefile runs the server on port 9090 by default.
+To start the server on a different port run e.g.

-To start the server on another port run: `bundle exec rackup -p 9393`
+`bundle exec rackup -p 9393`

-To use this most applications use the `AUTH_SERVER` environment variable.
+To use this most applications use the `EPB_AUTH_SERVER` environment variable.

 When you start a server that will make calls to the authentication server, make sure you also set this environment variable as follows:
-`AUTH_SERVER=http://localhost:9393 make run`
+`EPB_AUTH_SERVER=http://localhost:9090 make run`

 ## Makefile Scripts